-AP WORLD HISTORY: MODERN (261) Prerequisite: Successful completion of Grade 9 and AP World History application is required.
-5 Credits Full Year Grades 10-12 Following the National College Board Advanced Placement curricula, this course is designed to develop students' abilities to think conceptually about world history from 1200 CE to the present.
+AP WORLD HISTORY: MODERN (261) 5 Credits Prerequisite: Successful completion of Grade 9.
+Full Year Grades 10-12 Following the National College Board Advanced Placement curricula, this course is designed to develop students' abilities to think conceptually about world history from 1200 CE to the present.